OpenSextant/Xponents/solr/README.md

 OpenSextant Solr Gazetteer
 ============================
 The OpenSextant Gazetteer is a catalog of place names and basic geographic metadata, such as country code, location, feature codings.
 In Xponents, Solr 7+ is used to index and provision the large lexicons such as gazetteer and taxonomies.

-You are reading about the Xponents variant of the Solr Gazetteer.
-(OpenSextantToolbox is a similar tagger solution with a variant of the Gazetteer.
-Both libraries use the same Gazetteer "merged" flat file as a starting point)
+Related:
+- [Gazetteer Report](REPORT.md) lists some underlying raw statistics and SQL techniques for working with the master gazetteer.
+For example, Using SQLite to list all possible names, distinct location counts in the gazetteer by feature class, or how to use the `opensextant.gazetteer` API to query such things.

 Definitions:
-* OpenSextant "Gazetteer" is an ETL project that assembles the catalog into a single "merged" flat file.
-* OpenSextant "Xponents Solr" is a particular Solr-based gazetteer implementation the provides specific features to the Xponents API, taggers, etc.
+* **OpenSextant "Xponents Solr"** is a particular Solr-based gazetteer implementation the provides specific features to the Xponents API, taggers, etc.
+* **"Gazetteer ETL"** - extract, transform and load - is the various conventions and routines to taking arbitrary source gazetteers and conditioning them for use as a geographic tagging model.
+We are concerned with balancing accuracy, thoroughness, usability and simplicity.
+So the resulting data may not be pure or complete with regards to its source version because some interpretation, conversion, or back-filling may be necessary to use the data at all.
+  * Extract: the scripting assciated with the source data harvesting and parsing from flat files
+  * Transform: the scripting associated with mapping source data to the `opensextant.Place` class and enrichening that with the internal text model and `PlaceHueristics` that produce name and location biasing based on general assumptions.
+  * Load: the final scripting associated with parking entries in the `master_gazetteer.sqlite` and subsequently into the Solr `gazetteer` index
+  * Repeat all above for the `postal` index ETL.
+* **"Solr Index"** in this project Solr indices *store* reference data and provide a `/tag` operation (`request handler`) to identify that reference data in an input argument to `/tag`.
+The main indices are:
+  * `gazetteer`
+  * `taxcat`
+  * `postal`

-You do NOT need know all about Solr or Lucene to make use of this, but it helps when you need to optimize or extend things for new langauges.
+You do NOT need know all about SQLite, Solr or Lucene to make use of this, but it helps when you need to optimize or extend things for new langauges.